kory33/obsidian-vault--research-notes--optimized-reasoning-with-guarded-logic/content/notes/Decomposing the Larger Problem into Smaller Subproblems.md

     σ_V <- nondeterministically guess an assignment of nulls in the tentacle hanging from (τ_t, σ_t) for each variable in V

-    Q'_V := conjunction of all atoms in Q that only mention variables from V or σ_base_domain T := compute SatTree_Σ(I) along all introduction points of nulls that are in the image of σ_V
+    Q'_V := conjunction of all atoms in Q that only mention variables from V or σ_base_domain T := compute the tree of shortcut Σ-chase along all introduction points of nulls that are in the image of σ_V

     for each Q' in σ_base(σ_V(Q'_V)):
       if NOT (Q' in some node of T):